Find the Best Mortgage

 What is a mortgage rate?

 A mortgage rate, or the mortgage interest rate, is the percentage of interest you’ll pay on your borrowed mortgage amount throughout your mortgage.
 Canadian mortgage rates can be fixed, staying the same for the term, or variable, fluctuating based on a discount from the benchmark interest rate.
-The benchmark interest rate is always the lender’s prime rate for variable rates, usually based on a premium added to the Bank of Canada’s (BoC) key policy interest rate.
+The benchmark interest rate is typically the lender’s prime rate for variable rates, which is usually based on a premium added to the Bank of Canada’s (BoC) key policy interest rate.

 What are current mortgage rates?